November 1918 insurgency in Alsace–Lorraine: National Council of Alsace-Lorraine

 Within the councils, there were incontestable German nationalist positions, defended by officers and many soldiers originating from various regions of Germany, as well as by some activists aligned with the Majority Social Democratic Party and others with the Independent Social Democracy or even communism.
 Due to it was a part of the German proletarian socialist revolution, the uprising in Alsace-Lorraine was judged to be Germanophile or even perceived as a manoeuvre favouring the neutralist project.
 In Strasbourg, during the night of 9 to 10 November, the pro-bourgeois MSPD deputy and city councillor Jacques Peirotes proclaimed himself mayor, filling the post left vacant by Rudolf Schwander.
-His goal was to lessen the grip of the mass revolutionary forces on the city and sabotage the proletarian movements in Alsace-Lorraine to restore the dictatorship of bourgeoisie by hook or by crook, just like what the MSPD did in other parts of Germany in those days.
+His goal was to lessen the grip of the mass revolutionary forces on the city and sabotage the proletarian movements in Alsace-Lorraine to restore the dictatorship of the bourgeoisie by hook or by crook, just like what the MSPD did in other parts of Germany in those days.
 The next morning, the municipal council unanimously confirmed him in office.
 To counterbalance the influence of the soldiers' council.
 Laurent Meyer, president of the Woodworkers' Union and MSPD elected to the Landtag, formed a workers' council alongside Charles Riehl, founder of the Strasbourg Consumers' Cooperative Society, and Gustave Schulenburg, head of the Metalworkers' Union.
-As the revolutionary movement spread into the factories, workers' councils also emerged in Colmar, Mulhouse and Schiltigheim in the days that followed.
+As the revolutionary movement spread into the factories, workers' councils also emerged in Colmar, Mulhouse, and Schiltigheim in the days that followed.